-- You need to select six (6) General and/or ATAR courses plus three (3) Reserves OR You may select five (5) General and/or ATAR Courses plus ONE (1) Certificate only plus three (3) Reserves.
+- You need to select six (6) General and/or ATAR courses plus three (3) Reserves OR you may select five (5) General and/or ATAR Courses plus ONE (1) Certificate only plus three (3) Reserves or four (4) General and/or ATAR Courses plus two (2) Certificates.
 Note: some Certificates will be completed in one year while others require a two-year commitment. - 3.
 You must ensure you have at least ONE (1) LIST A (shown in red) and at least ONE (1) LIST B (shown in blue) course.

-If you would like to apply to change a Year 10 Semester 2 elective to assist ATAR preparation, please apply in writing with parent signature to Associate Principal Tracy Griffiths by 25 June 2021.
+If you would like to apply to change a Year 10 Semester 2 elective to assist ATAR preparation, please apply in writing with parent signature to Associate Principal Raya Sara by 24 June 2022.